can i take mounjaro without gallbladder

 Frequently Asked Questions

-Can I take Mounjaro without a gallbladder?
+Does Mounjaro work differently without a gallbladder?

 Editorial Policy